pinacai/PINAC_Workspace/backend/prompts/Email/Acknowledgment Email.md

 6. **Sign-off:**
    - Use a professional closing (e.g., "Best regards," "Sincerely,").
    - Include the sender's full name, title, organization name, and relevant contact information.

-### Additional Guidelines:
-- Maintain a professional and courteous tone throughout the email.
-- Keep the email clear and concise (aim for 150-300 words, depending on the context).
-- Ensure proper grammar, punctuation, and spelling.
-- Use bullet points or lists for clarity if there are multiple items being acknowledged.
-- Tailor the language and format based on the specific context and audience as indicated in the user's prompt.

-After composing the email, briefly explain your choices in structure and language, how they address the user's specific prompt, and how they contribute to effectively conveying the acknowledgment in a professional manner.